GoogleCloudPlatform/DataflowTemplates/v2/jdbc-to-googlecloud/README_Jdbc_to_PubSub.md

-JDBC to Pub/Sub Template
+JDBC to Pub/Sub template
 ---
-A batch pipeline which ingests data from JDBC source and writes to a pre-existing Pub/Sub topic as a JSON string.
-JDBC connection string, user name and password can be passed in directly as plaintext or encrypted using the Google Cloud KMS API.
-If the parameter KMSEncryptionKey is specified, connectionUrl, username, and password should be all in encrypted format.
+The Java Database Connectivity (JDBC) to Pub/Sub template is a batch pipeline that ingests data from JDBC source and writes the resulting records to a pre-existing Pub/Sub topic as a JSON string.

 :memo: This is a Google-provided template!
 Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided/jdbc-to-pubsub) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=Jdbc_to_PubSub).

-A sample curl command for the KMS API encrypt endpoint: curl -s -X POST "https://cloudkms.googleapis.com/v1/projects/your-project/locations/your-path/keyRings/your-keyring/cryptoKeys/your-key:encrypt"  -d "{\"plaintext\":"PasteBase64EncodedString\"}"  -H "Authorization: Bearer $(gcloud auth application-default print-access-token)"  -H "Content-Type: application/json".

 :bulb: This is a generated documentation based on [Metadata Annotations](https://github.com/GoogleCloudPlatform/DataflowTemplates#metadata-annotations)